Developer-RONNIE/lmsPortal/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built an enterprise-grade, full-stack Learning Management Application using modern web technologies and AWS services.
+An enterprise-grade, full-stack Learning Management Application built using modern web technologies and AWS services.
+This application streamlines learning experiences for both instructors and students through robust features and seamless functionality.
-• Supports instructors and students with distinct permissions and dashboards, using Clerk for secure user login and role-based access control.
-• Allows instructors to create, update, and manage courses, including videos, documents
-• Provides students with real-time tracking of their course progress, with progress marked as complete by default when 80% of the video is played.
-• Implements real-time email and in-app notifications for deadlines, announcements, and updates
-• Facilitates secure course purchase and subscription options using Stripe.
-• Offers insights for instructors and admins, including student performance and engagement metrics.

 If you're getting started and need assistance or face any bugs, join our active Discord community.
 It's a place where people help each other out.